Murder of Malachi Subecz: Boshier's report

 In early May 2022 Chappie Te Kani, the acting chief executive of Oranga Tamariki (Ministry for Children), the government department responsible for child welfare in New Zealand, commissioned an investigation into how their system failed Malachi Subecz.
 In addition, the Minister for Children Kelvin Davis confirmed that Oranga Tamariki had some involvement with Subecz's life.

 In October 2022, the Chief Ombudsman Peter Boshier released a scathing report into Oranga Tamariki's handling of Subecz's case.
 He described the department's response as "a litany of failures" and criticised Oranga Tamariki for not prioritising Malachi's welfare.
 In mid October 2022, Oranga Tamariki acknowledged that it had failed to act on at least two reports by Malachi's stepfather and a Corrections Department probation officer expressing concerns about Malachi's wellbeing.
 Davis also confirmed that Oranga Tamariki accepted the findings of the Ombudsman's report but delayed taking further action until a review of the Oranga Tamariki child care system had been completed.
 In response, the Māori Party co-leader Debbie Ngarewa-Packer criticised Davis' decision to delay action, stating that "a delayed approach meant atrocities were likely continuing."
-Ngarewara-Packer advocated implementing mandatory reporting as an interim measure.
+Ngarewa-Packer advocated implementing mandatory reporting as an interim measure.